-The main menu includes the following options: File, Edit, Tools, Group, Views, Create, Modifiers, reactor, Animation, Graph Editors, Rendering, Customize, MAXScript, and Help.
+The main menu includes the following options: File, Edit, Tools, Group, Views, Create, Modifiers, Animation, Graph Editors, Rendering, Customize, MAXScript, Help, and Tentacles.
+If you're using 3ds Max 2009 Design, then you'll find one additional menu item, Lighting Analysis.
 Unlike some other programs, these menu options do not disappear if not needed.
 The list is set, and they are always there when you need them.